DoDAO-io/dodao-aave-developer-1-course/generated/questions/simple-dapp-for-aave-protocol.md

 ---

-##### What is a proxy contract in Ethereum development?

-- [ ]  A contract that is deployed when a new version of the contract needs to be created
-- [ ]  A contract that is deployed when the contract's bytecode needs to be updated
-- [ ]  A contract that is deployed when the contract's state needs to be updated
-- [x]  A special type of contract that acts as a middleman between the user and the actual contract

-Hint: middleman

-Explanation: A proxy contract in Ethereum development is a special type of contract that acts as a middleman between the user and the actual contract.

-Sub Topics: No Sub-Topics

----

 ##### What is the advantage of using a proxy contract for contract upgrades?

 - [ ]  It allows the contract to be updated without affecting its address or its state